 - The resident must be consulted about their wishes to determine whom to designate as the EC.
-Consider persons such as a family member, outside caregiver, friend, or volunteer who provided regular care and support to the resident prior to the pandemic.
+Considerations for ECs:

-- Residents may express a desire to designate more than one EC based on their past involvement and needs (e.g., more than one family member previously split time to provide care for the resident).
-In these unique situations, facility staff should work cooperatively with the resident and family to work out a schedule to accommodate the ECs.
+- Residents may want to designate more than one EC, based on their past involvement and needs (e.g., more than one family member previously split time to provide care for the resident).
+In these unique situations, facility staff should work cooperatively with the resident and family to create a schedule to accommodate the ECs.

-- Work with the resident and EC to identify a schedule of up to three hours per day, or until caregiving tasks are completed, for the EC to be in the facility.
+- Facilities should work with the resident and EC to identify scheduled times for the EC to be in the facility.

-- Designate a central point of entry where the EC signs in and is actively screened for symptoms of COVID-19 prior to entering the building, in the same manner as facility staff.
+- Resident health care or psychological conditions can change so facilities should work cooperatively with the EC to provide care and emotional support in the same manner as prior to the pandemic, or in whatever manner necessary to fulfill the resident’s needs.
+The facility should designate a central point of entry where the EC signs in and is screened for symptoms of COVID-19 prior to entering the building, in the same manner as facility staff.

-- The facility must educate the EC on how to put on and take off necessary PPE appropriately.
-This can be accomplished using posters demonstrating key instructions to reinforce safe practices.
+- The facility must educate the EC on how to put on and take off necessary PPE.
+This can be accomplished by hanging posters throughout the facility that demonstrate key instructions to reinforce safe practices.

-- The EC must inform the LTC provider if they develop a fever or symptoms consistent with COVID-19 within 14 days of a visit to the resident.
+- The EC must inform the LTC facility if they develop a fever or symptoms consistent with COVID-19 within 14 days of a visit to the resident.

-- The EC must maintain social distancing of at least 6 feet with staff and other residents while in the building.
+- The EC must stay at least 6 feet apart from staff and other residents while in the building.

 - If you have questions or concerns, please email firstname.lastname@example.org.